 To meet this need, NeuroEM Therapeutics has developed a first-in-class, self-contained head device (the MemorEM™) to treat AD with electromagnetic waves – a therapy that we have pioneered and tested successfully in AD animal studies with no adverse events seen.
 Our novel, proprietary technology appears to directly affect the AD process to prevent and reverse memory impairment.
-The MemorEM head device, which allows for complete mobility during one-hour treatments “in home”, has been successfully used in NeuroEM’s just-completed Open-Label clinical trial that evaluated the safety and efficacy of Transcranial Electromagnetic Treatment (TEMT) in Alzheimer’s patients.
+The MemorEM head device, which allows for complete mobility during one-hour treatments “in home”, has been successfully used in NeuroEM’s recently-completed Pilot clinical trial that evaluated the safety and efficacy of Transcranial Electromagnetic Treatment (TEMT) in Alzheimer’s patients.
 In view of its promising effects on memory in this clinical trial, TEMT could be an entirely new bioengineering-based intervention against AD.

 CLICK upper box on the right to see the Press Release for this ground-breaking study.
 CLICK lower box on the right to see the entire paper as published in the Journal of Alzheimer’s Disease.

 HIGHLIGHTS FROM NEUROEM’S RECENTLY-PUBLISHED PAPER INVOLVING TEMT TO AD PATIENTS:

 - AD patients were given TEMT daily “in home” by their caregivers for two months

 - There were no undesirable behavioral effects, discomfort, physiologic changes, or tumor induction